 True or false: Processed carbohydrates like white bread, white rice, instant mashed potatoes and French fries can make inflammation worse.

 True.
 These foods go through a refining process that forms high levels of chemicals called advanced glycation end products, which are known to contribute to inflammation.
 (They're also linked to type 2 diabetes, cardiovascular disease and obesity.)

 True or false: Eating chocolate triggers the release of chemicals called cytokines, which are natural painkillers.

 False.
 Chocolate bars and other sugary snacks do promote the production of cytokines.
 But they don't lessen pain—they actually increase inflammation.
 The root culprit is processed sugar, not the chocolate itself.
 Limit foods that list sugar or any item that ends in ose (like fructose or sucrose) in the ingredients.

 True or false: Spinach, broccoli, cherries, tomatoes, beets, bananas, sweet potatoes and oranges are all good additions to an anti-inflammatory diet.

 True.
 Plant-based foods are packed with antioxidants, which can help fight inflammation.

 True or false: Fatty fish, like salmon and sardines, contain healthy, anti-inflammatory omega-3 fatty acids.

 True.
-Some experts say people with arthritis should be eating fish at least 2 to 3 times a week.
+Some experts say people with arthritis should be eating fish 2 to 4 times a week.
 Other omega-3 rich foods include flaxseeds and canola oil.

 There are more than 100 different types of arthritis and related conditions.
 If you have pain, swelling or stiffness in your joints, talk to a doctor.
 Other signs and symptoms can help the doctor figure out what kind of arthritis you might have.